 The chin up if often considered the upper body equivalent of the squat.
-It is a fantastic as developing the musculature of the upper back and is a great indicator of relative strength.
+It is a fantastic at developing the musculature of the upper back and is a great indicator of relative strength.

 The exercise is one of the simplest however most mentally challenging exercises to master.
-It is often done with poor technique as there is no structured progression.
+It is often done with poor technique and there is no structured progression to getting stronger.

 Start by building isometric strength but focusing on holding at the top, middle or bottom.
 After a number of weeks this could be progress

 to an eccentric phase.
 Jump up to the top and control yourself to the fully stretched position.
 This eccentric component could be anywhere

 Download out free 4 Week Strength and Conditioning training program guide.Download Guide

 Subscribe to our newsletter to never miss a new exercise or update.Subscribe